 The Berlin-based photographer makes moving, sensitive imagery – a counterbalance to homophobia and oppressive social boundaries.

-Celine first began taking photographs as a teenager growing up in a small town outside of Cologne, Germany.
-“During these years I often felt uncomfortable in my own skin,” she explains.
+Celine Yasemin first started taking photographs as a teenager growing up in a small town outside of Cologne, Germany.
+“During these years I often felt uncomfortable in my own skin,” she says.
 “Photography made me feel more at ease with my body.
 Using an old camera of my parents, I experimented with self-portraits.
 Every time I felt sad, I took pictures.
 It became this ritualistic form of therapy for me.”